 Reaffirming that technical and scientific cooperation is essential to the effective implementation of the post-2020 global biodiversity framework,

-Acknowledging the close interlinkages between technical and scientific cooperation and the other means of implementation (capacity development, knowledge management, communication and others), and the need to consider them as a package and not isolation,
+Acknowledging the close interlinkages between technical and scientific cooperation and the other means of implementation [(capacity [development]/[building], knowledge management, communication and others), and the need for Parties to consider them as a package and not in isolation],

+[Acknowledging that the development, scaling up and implementation of emerging technologies must be based on the precautionary approach and in line with the objectives of the Convention;]

-Welcoming the progress report on technical and scientific cooperation, including the achievements made under the Bio-Bridge Initiative, presented in document CBD/SBI/3/INF/18,
+[Welcoming the progress report on technical and scientific cooperation, including the achievements made under the Bio-Bridge Initiative, presented in document CBD/SBI/3/INF/18],

-19. Adopts the proposals to strengthen technical and scientific cooperation in support of the post-2020 global biodiversity framework contained in the note by the Executive Secretary;
+[19.
+Adopts the proposals to strengthen technical and scientific cooperation in support of the post-2020 global biodiversity framework contained in the note by the Executive Secretary;]

+20. [Takes note of the proposals for an inclusive process to review and renew technical and scientific cooperation programmes contained in annex III below, and] requests the Executive Secretary, subject to the availability of resources, [to commission the review process] outlined in [Option 1]/[Option 3] of annex III below, and submit a report for peer review [by Parties] prior to the consideration by the Subsidiary Body on Implementation at its fourth meeting;

+20.bis [Urges Parties, within their capacities and according to national circumstances, and invites other Governments and relevant organizations to recognize and support the important role of science, technology and innovation in supporting the implementation of the goals and targets of the post-2020 Global Biodiversity Framework and to foster a transformative change towards achieving the 2050 Vision of Living in Harmony with Nature;]

-20. Takes note of the proposals for an inclusive process to review and renew technical and scientific cooperation programmes contained in annex II below, and requests the Executive Secretary, subject to the availability of resources, to commission the review process and submit a report for consideration by the Subsidiary Body on Implementation at its fourth meeting;21.
-Reminds Parties, pursuant to decision XIII/23, paragraph 6, to identify and communicate their biodiversity-related technical and scientific needs and requests for assistance, and invites Parties, other Governments and relevant organizations in a position to do so to register as providers of technical assistance and offer support to address the needs identified by Parties through the matchmaking platform of the clearing-house mechanism;
+21. [Reminds Parties, pursuant to decision XIII/23, paragraph 6, to identify and communicate their biodiversity-related technical and scientific needs and requests for assistance, and invites Parties, other Governments and relevant organizations [in a position to do so] to register as providers of technical assistance and offer support to address the needs identified by Parties through the technical and scientific cooperation and capacity development matchmaking platform of the clearing-house mechanism and the Clearing Houses of the Protocols;]

-22. Urges Parties and other Governments to put in place enabling environments (including relevant policies, laws and incentives) to promote and facilitate technical and scientific cooperation, joint research and joint ventures for the development of appropriate biodiversity-related technologies and innovative solutions;
+22. [Urges]/[Invites]/[Encourages] Parties and other Governments to put in place enabling environments (including relevant policies, [laws] and incentives) to promote and facilitate technical and scientific cooperation with other Parties, in particular developing country Parties, including through joint research programmes and joint ventures for the development of appropriate biodiversity-related technologies and innovative solutions, [ensuring that the proposed cooperation is based on the precautionary approach and is in line with the objectives of the Convention,] [with relevance for]/[in accordance with Article 20 of] the Convention,] ensuring full and effective participation of indigenous people and local communities, women and youth;]

-23. Encourages Parties and other Governments, in collaboration with relevant partners and financial institutions, to support the establishment or strengthening of incubator programmes and accelerator mechanisms to promote and facilitate the development of appropriate biodiversity-related technologies and innovations, including indigenous technologies and locally designed solutions;
+23. [Encourages Parties and other Governments, in collaboration with relevant partners and financial institutions[, to support the establishment or strengthening of incubator programmes and accelerator mechanisms] to promote and facilitate the development of appropriate biodiversity-related technologies and innovations, including biotechnology, as well as [indigenous] technologies of indigenous peoples and local communities and locally designed solutions [with their [free], prior and informed consent or approval and involvement,] [with relevance for]/[in accordance with Article 20 of] the Convention, and increase technology transfer for developing countries];]